 A card mentioned above on the list that would pair well with Kyurem V is Lady, which would load your hand with energy.
 A good example of a payoff for this combination is Lapras VMAX, which loves to be laden with energy.
-If you are playing an energy-hungry water deck Kyurem V is one of the best lost origin cards for you.
+If you are playing an energy-hungry water deck Kyurem V is for you.

 |Accelerates your energy||None|

 3. Mirage Gate

 Mirage Gate is truly one of the most powerful cards from Lost Origins.
 It allows you to search out two energy cards from your deck and attach them directly to your Pokemon in any way you’d like.
 However, there are two small stipulations; First, you must have seven cards in The Lost Zone.
 Next, the energy cards have to be of two different types.